Planning for Broad Creek Refresh

 The Broad Creek Refresh is a two-part effort:

-- Phase I includes amendments to the general plan, plaNorfolk2030 and the zoning map pertaining to specific properties within the Broad Creek Study Area: Affected Properties (PDF), Properties to be rezoned with streets (PDF), Future Land Use Map amendments (PDF)
+- Phase I included amendments to the general plan, plaNorfolk2030, and the zoning map pertaining to specific properties within the Broad Creek Study Area: Affected Properties (PDF), Properties to be rezoned with streets (PDF), Future Land Use Map amendments (PDF)

-- The general plan amendments and rezonings are tentatively scheduled to be heard by the City Council on June 23, 2020.
+- The general plan amendments and rezonings were adopted by the City Council on June 23, 2020.

 - The Department of Transit is managing another significant project in the Broad Creek area - the Princess Anne Road Corridor Improvements.
 For more information on this project, please visit: https://www.norfolk.gov/4877/Princess-Anne-Road-Corridor-Improvements